gregorio-project/gregorio/CONTRIBUTING.md

 Python files must output no error when inspected by `pylint`.

 TeX code must use LuaTeX (more than TeX + eTeX + Omega + PDFTeX) primitives as much as possible, and, when not possible, use code compiling under PlainTeX.
 All lines inside macro definitions must end with `%` to avoid spurious spaces.
-To check that no line has been forgotten, please check that `grep -in '^ [^%]\{1,\}$' tex/*.tex` returns only Lua and metapost code.
+To check that no line has been forgotten, please check that `grep -n '^ [^%]\{1,\}$' tex/*.tex` returns only Lua and metapost code.

 ### Tests